matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ## Edge cases

-How do you handle ignored users?
+### How do you handle ignored users?

  * Information about relations sent from ignored users must never be sent to the client, either in aggregations or discrete relation events.
    This is to let you block someone from harassing you with emoji reactions (or using edits as a side-channel to harass you).

-What does it mean to call /context on a relation?
+### What does it mean to call /context on a relation?

  * We should probably just return the root event for now, and then refine it in future for threading?
  * XXX: what does synapse do here?

+## Limitations

+### Servers might not be aware of all relations of an event

+The response of `/relations` might be incomplete because the homeserver potentially doesn't have the full DAG of the room.
+The federation API doens't have an equivalent of the `/relations` API, so has no way but to fetch the full DAG over federation to assure itself that it is aware of all relations.

+[MSC2836](https://github.com/matrix-org/matrix-doc/blob/kegan/msc/threading/proposals/2836-threading.md#making-relationships) also makes mention of this issue.

 ## Future extensions